Harris Academy Purley

 For parents/carers who wish to appeal

-Parent(s) wishing to appeal against the Academy’s decision on admissions, for any year group, should complete an Appeal Form (see below) stating the reason for the appeal based on the published Admissions Criteria.
+Parent(s) wishing to appeal against the Academy’s decision on admissions, for any year group, should complete an Appeal Form (available from the bottom of the page) stating the reason for the appeal based on the published Admissions Criteria.

-If you wish to appeal you must contact the Admissions Department who will send you an Appeals Form to complete.
+If you are unable to access the form and you wish to appeal, you must contact the Admissions Department who will send you an Appeals Form to complete.

 Completed forms should be sent to the Clerk to the Appeal Panel at: